kamfonas/DQN-Bellman/README.md

 # The Code

+## General Architecture
 The main program is A1_R1_1.
 It reads its parameters as variables from a config.ini file which the user can edit for each run.
-Every run creates a uniquely named subdirectory under the results directory.
+At every execution the system creates a uniquely named subdirectory under the "results" directory.
 A copy of the main file and the config file are copied in this directory to ensure that the actual parameters of the run are traceable.
-In addition, the run creates plots that show accumulated rewards, loss plots and graphs comparing the Q-value progression by step generated from the target DQN, the policy DQN and a theoretically calculated value.
+In addition, the run creates plots that show accumulated rewards, loss plots and graphs comparing the Q-value progression generated three ways: (1) from the target DQN, (2) the policy DQN and (3) a theoretically calculated value.

-The configuration parameters of relevance are described below:
+The main program contains the class definitions for the experience replay buffer and the DQN agent.
+The plot code is in-line with the procedures, something that grew organically.
+Some of these components would probably be cleaner if separated to their own module, however it should serve the purpose for this demonstration.

+The environment is provided to the main program via a configuration parameter, and it is unregistered and reregistered with every execution.
+This can be adjusted by commenting or changing main program lines 275-285.
+The DQN is maintained in a separate module and it is also loaded dynamically from its path stored in a configuration parameter.
+Three such files of are provided with one, two and three dense hidden layers with parametrized drop layers in between.
+This makes changing the DQN to see its impact simple and makes it easy to add different types of DQNs.
+Utility functions are kept in a separate module.

+## Environment Modules

+Subdirectory "envs" contains all environment modules, compliant with the "gym" libraries.
+Environment gymRandMeanEnv1R2.py is the one tested for the A1_R1_1 main program.

+## The Configuration Mechanism

+We make simple use of the configparser library with the configuration parameters of relevance described below.
+The name of the configuration file is config_XXX.ini where XXX is the stem of the name of the meain program.
+This way, if variants of this program get created, they each will maintain their own configuration file.

 <dl>
   <dt>PROCESSING Section</dt>